Louisville vs. Georgia Tech: Odds, spread, over/under - September 1

 Louisville vs. Georgia Tech Betting Trends

-- The Cardinals were favored by 7.5 points or more two times last season, and covered the spread in one of those contests.

-- Georgia Tech covered six times in 12 chances against the spread last year.
+- Georgia Tech put together a 6-6-0 record against the spread last season.

-- The Yellow Jackets had an ATS record of 4-3 when playing as at least 7.5-point underdogs last year.
+- The Yellow Jackets were 4-3 ATS last year when playing as at least 7.5-point underdogs.

 Louisville 2023 Futures Odds